-Putting period poverty at the heart of emergency response
+Putting menstrual hygiene at the heart of emergency response

-Women and girls are particularly vulnerable in emergencies.
+Women and girls are particularly vulnerable in emergencies, disasters and conflict zones.
 ActionAid ensures that women are at the heart of our emergency response work, because they are amongst the first reponders to a crisis, and bring vital skills, resources and experience.

-Because our emergency work is led by women, they ensure that the needs of women and girls and other vulnerable groups are met.
+Because our emergency work is led by women, they ensure that the needs of women refugees and other vulnerable groups are met.
 That is why ActionAid recognises that access to clean and safe sanitary products is not a ‘nice-to-have’.

-Women forced to use rags and leaves on their period
+Women refugees forced to use rags and leaves on their period

 Roya, 21, arrived at our Women Friendly Space in Moria camp on the Greek island of Lesvos after a harrowing journey from Afghanistan.
 She had travelled with her family, including her two young sons Ali Reza and Sarwas, her sister and her mother.